robot-rumble/docs/source/quickstart.rst

 The body of this function must decide this robot's specific move.
 Recall that you have three options: move, attack, or pass (by returning ``None/null``).
 In this case, the robot alternates between moving east and attacking south.

 During a battle simulation, every turn, this function is run for every one of your robots.
 After the same is done for the opponent's robots, the RR logic core resolves any movement conflicts, updates the arena state, and the cycle begins over again.
+The two programs are run in sandboxed processes that maintain execution context over the course of the entire battle.
+This means that you are free to create global variables and use them in your functions as desired!

 Reading the state
 -----------------